Is 2 days in New York enough?

 Not far from St. Patrick’s Cathedral you’ll find Rockefeller Center, a series of buildings in Art Deco style that were commissioned by the oil magnate Rockefeller family.
 The center is famous for the Christmas tree – so make sure not to skip it if you are visiting around Christmas season.

 There you will also find the Top of the Rock, a 1930s skyscraper.
 You can go up for impressive views of Midtown and Downtown, but keep in mind that entrance is timed and you need to get tickets in advance.
-Once up, the observation deck spreads across three floors, and is both indoors and outdoors.

 Grand Central Terminal

-You may pass through Grand Central when visiting New York, as this is a major transportation terminal.
-Either way, make it a point to go and to actually explore it a bit.
+Either way, make it a point to go and to actually explore it a bit as it really is an impressive building that it’s worth seeing.
 The station was built in 1913 and it is a gorgeous building, with shops, restaurants and more.

 Empire State Building

 The Empire State Building was completed in 1931 and at the time it was the tallest building in the world.
-It is the place to go for breathtaking views of the city.
-Go at sunset, and you will be impressed.
-Go at night, and you’ll get the chills.
-You can even go at sunrise if you have the budget to splurge.
+It is the place to go for breathtaking views of New York.

-I recommend getting tickets in advance for the Empire State Building, as it is one of the most popular attractions in New York City.
-You can opt to get Empire State Building Observatory tickets, which is the most basic option.
+I recommend getting tickets in advance for the Empire State Building, as it is one of the most popular attractions in New York City and it works on a time-slot system.
+Remember that even with pre-booked tickets, you still have to line for the elevator.

 Otherwise you could consider this Empire State Building day and night entry which gives you the chance of actually going up twice in a day and experience the views in a different light, or this Empire State Building sunrise experience to see the city as the sun rises.